 Because I get asked about this quite a lot, here are some fundamentals in case you want to add a bit of structure to your riding.
 No, I'm not a coach and no, this is not the best for everyone but hey, it's a start.

 If you want to understand what's going on and maybe race a little smarter.
 Here's to the competitor in all of us!

 Here is what I looked like back in the mid 1980s.
 This is during the Wenatchee Stage Race road stage.
 Although I might look like I'm off the front (which is what I always like to tell myself), the reality is that I just got dropped from the lead group and am in limbo near the top of the Malaga Road Race climb.

 Since I started racing bicycles in 1982 I have competed on the road (on single bikes and on a tandem), on the track, on mountain bikes and in cyclocross.
 In 2011 and 2012 I rekindled my enthusiasm for mountain biking by racing in the single speed category.
 I also realized I enjoyed longer events which culminated in some wins and several good placings in 100-mile races in the single speed category.
 Good times.

-I enjoy few things more than a beautiful century or an epic MTB adventure.
+I enjoy few things more than a beautiful century or an epic MTB or gravel adventure.
 I guess this is why I have ridden RAMROD so many times and why I have been drawn to events like La Ruta de los Conquistadores and Trans Portugal.
 The later of which I enjoyed so much I went back and rode the course with my wife on our MTB tandem in the Trans Portugal Tour.
+Twice.

 I quite racing bicycles in 2013 to pursue running ultras but I will never quit riding.
 And I still own a lot of bikes.